 1.4 Discussion

 Our simulation study demonstrated that the effectiveness of PAM varies greatly depending on both survey design (number and placement of sensors) and manifestation of the change in the population (extent and spatial pattern of increase or decrease).
-When planning passive acoustic surveys, it will be important to consider different possible population responses so that power can be accurately assessed and an appropriate number and design of sensors employed.
+When planning passive acoustic surveys, it is important to consider different possible population responses so that statistical power can be accurately assessed and an appropriate number and design of sensors employed.
 While this simulation study was specific to the Monterey Bay population of harbor porpoise and employed a specific type of passive acoustic sensor, our results are generalizable to other regions, species, and types of passive acoustic surveys.

 In our study, when changes in the population were assumed to occur uniformly over its range, the design of the passive acoustic survey did not affect power (Table 1.4).
 This is because in Monterey Bay, within water 0-150 m deep, mean harbor porpoise density is never estimated to be zero.
 Therefore, simulated passive acoustic detection rates were rarely zero, and changes in the population were more easily detected.
 When animal density is very low, or when range extent is unknown, we would expect to see many more sensors with zero detections in the lowest density areas, and therefore could achieve higher statistical power using stratified or scaled designs rather than random placement of sensors.
 For computational efficiency, spacing between sensors was not considered in any of our three sampling designs.
 In practice, a uniform grid with a random starting point would minimize the correlation between sensors and effectively increase sample size (CITE).